DSR-RHIT/me447-visualizing-data/cm/cm103-data-reshaping.md

 **3. Pivot and unpivot**

-Given the tidy data frame `stocks` below, where the `half` variable indiactes the first or second half of the year,
+Given the tidy data frame `stocks` below, where the `half` variable indicates the first or second half of the year,

 ``` r
 stocks <- tibble(